AsafMazuz1/branch-creator-vs-extension/README.md

 4. Choose from a list of available local branches.
 If multiple repositories are selected, only the branches common to all selected repositories will be shown.
 5. Confirm your selection to switch to the chosen branch.

+### Validating Branch Names

+1. Open the Command Palette with `Ctrl+Shift+P`.
+2. Type "branch creator : Validate Branch" and press Enter.
+3. The extension will validate all branch names in your repository against the configured prefixes and whitelist.
+You will be notified if there are any branches with invalid prefixes.

 ## Customizing

 To customize the branch prefixes and name separator: